-You can use pastry leftover from any of my recipes.
-Otherwise you can buy a roll of shortcrust pastry and use that.
-If you don’t have leftover pastry, or if you prefer to make your own, here is how do make it.
+You can use pastry that you might happen to have leftover from any of my pastry recipes.
+Otherwise, you can buy a roll of shortcrust pastry and use that.
+If you don't have leftover pastry, or if you prefer to make your own, here is how to make it.

-This recipe is too much for one upside down apple pie.
-You will only need about 1/3 of the amount it makes.
-But you could use the remainder for making bolognese sausage rolls (with leftover bolognese meat sauce), zucchini and goat cheese tarts, or even an old fashioned bacon and egg pie.
+This pastry recipe is too much for one upside-down apple pie.
+You will only need about one-third of the amount it makes.
+But you could use the remainder for making bolognese sausage rolls (with leftover bolognese meat sauce), zucchini and goat cheese tarts, or even an old-fashioned bacon and egg pie.

 - Sift the flour into a mixing bowl, cut the butter into cubes and add to the flour (image 1).